jcervas/class-cmu-84-721/syllabus.md

     * Chapter 5.
 The Content and Contours of Whiteness (STUDENT)
     * Chapter 6.
 The Preservation of Whiteness (STUDENT)
     * Chapter 7.
 Policies that Protect the Group (STUDENT)
     * Chapter 8.
-A Black Man in the White House (Elijah)
+A Black Man in the White House (STUDENT)
     * Chapter 9.
 The Future of White America (EVERYONE)